toxyl/ossh/README.md

 ### Payloads
 Everything run after logging into the [Fake SSH Server](#fake-ssh-server) will be recorded and collected in the directory `captures` in the installation directory.
 When an SSH session ends all of its input will be compared to already recorded payloads.
 Existing payloads will not be overwritten.
 New payloads will be stored and then send to all known nodes.
-The file name used to store a payload contains a locality sensitive hash followed by a SHA1 hash in an attempt to group similar payloads.
+The file name used to store a payload contains a locality-sensitive hash followed by a SHA1 hash in an attempt to group similar payloads.
 Sessions by whitelisted IPs are excluded from data collection.

 ### SCP Uploads